klavinslab/ngs-review/README.md

 ## Yard Doc Style:
 We use [YARD](https://www.rubydoc.info/gems/yard/file/docs/GettingStarted.md) to generate documentation.
+That link has a lot of information on style, but the main thing is to get the tags right.
 It has to follow a specific format.
 You can use tags for @return, @raise errors etc.
 They all work the same way -- @Tag variable_name [variable_type] Any other notes
 ```ruby